 Below is information about the questions that I am most frequently asked about the Andary v.
 USAA Michigan Court of Appeals ruling:

 - Can crash survivors who were injured before June 11, 2019 use the Andary v.
 USAA Michigan Court of Appeals ruling to stop auto insurance companies from applying the fee schedule and attendant care limitations to their claims?
-Because the Michigan Court of Appeals did not order that its opinion must be given immediate effect, the Andary ruling will not become effective until either the 42 days for filing an application for leave to appeal to the Michigan Supreme Court expires without the application being filed or the Supreme Court rules on or otherwise disposes of the case.
+Because the Michigan Court of Appeals did not order that its opinion must be given immediate effect, the Andary v.
+USAA ruling will not become effective until either the 42 days for filing an application for leave to appeal to the Michigan Supreme Court expires without the application being filed or the Supreme Court rules on or otherwise disposes of the case.

-- Does that mean that the Andary ruling will do nothing (at least for the time being) to change insurers’ behavior?
+- Does that mean that the Andary v.
+USAA ruling will do nothing (at least for the time being) to change insurers’ behavior?
 No. I would at least hope that the majority of insurers will now begin to pay reasonable pre-2019 charges immediately or they will face a motion for injunctive relief as there is now a published appellate case directly on point that resolves the issue of retroactive versus prospective application of the new 2019 No-Fault law changes.
 Additionally, by continuing to refuse to pay No-Fault benefits based on the charges and hourly rates that existed before June 11, 2019, auto insurance companies are setting themselves up to get hit with having to pay survivors’ attorney fees and penalty interest in the probable event the Michigan Supreme Court affirms the Michigan Court of Appeals.

-- Is there reason to be optimistic that the Michigan Supreme Court will upheld the Andary v.
+- Is there reason to be optimistic that the Michigan Supreme Court will uphold the Andary v.
 USAA Court of Appeals ruling?
 I’ve previously written extensively on the substantial body of case law that supports the Court of Appeals opinion.
 To me, this was not ever a close legal call.
 Unless you have judges who are completely willing to overlook a substantial body of precedent and stare decisis in favor of a clearly politically motivated decision based on partisan political outcome-determinative reasoning (as sadly reflected in the dissenting opinion of Andary v.
 USAA, which despite the absence of any legislative language regarding retroactive application, was still willing to “legislate from the bench” and make the giant leap of mind-reading the will of the legislature by reading retroactive application into the new law )).
-I continue to believe the Andary Court of Appeals opinion will be upheld by the Michigan Supreme Court, assuming leave is even granted.
+I continue to believe the Andary Court of Appeals opinion will be upheld by the Michigan Supreme Court.

 - What can car accident survivors do now to protect themselves while they wait to see what happens with the Andary v.
 USAA Michigan Court of Appeals ruling?
 Crash survivors need to take action now to ensure that their right to No-Fault benefits are preserved in the event that the Court of Appeals ruling stands or the Michigan Supreme Court affirms the appeals court.
 Specifically, crash survivors, their families and their providers need to continue submit their medical bills and attendant care statements to the No-Fault insurance companies and they need to make sure those bills reflect the charges and hourly rates that existed before the June 11, 2019, effective date of the changes to the No-Fault law that created the fee schedule and the attendant care limitations.
-This way they are preserving their rights to sue for unpaid, overdue No-Fault benefits in the future if the Andary ruling is upheld.
+This way they are preserving their rights to sue for unpaid, overdue No-Fault benefits in the future if the Andary v.
+USAA ruling is upheld.
 By continuing to submit these medical bills and attendant care statements, auto accident victims will also be able to pursue recovery for penalty interest and attorney fees due to the insurance companies’ unreasonable denial or delay of benefits.